ono-max/folder_cleaner/README.md

 ## Description

 This is created for distribution so that normal user can use.
-Thus, I used "pyinstaller".
+This application allows user to select specific folder such that month and days.
+This application allows user to create folder for saving in folder that you select.

 ## Demo